In A Nutshell

 Greenwashing

-Carapace completes environment variables with get-env, set-env, and unset-env.
+Carapace completes environment variables with get-env

 Complex

-Be it log levels for CARGO_LOG, repositories for GH_REPO, or a command with arguments for GIT_PAGER.
+, or a command with arguments for GIT_PAGER

 Custom